 Sense of Place and the Art of Interpretation

-Designed for interpreters, educators, planners, media specialists, volunteers, and partners — from new and seasonal staff to career professionals.
+Designed for interpreters, educators, planners, media specialists, volunteers, and partners—from new and seasonal staff to career professionals.

 Erica’s approach to training is both rigorous and renewing.
 It has been honed through decades of in-the-field experience and refined through feedback from parks, museums, and heritage sites across the country.

-Trainings are available:
+Trainings are available for:

-For site-based teams
+site-based teams

-For regional or cross-site cohorts
+regional or cross-site cohorts

-For individual participants in open enrollment sessions
+individual participants in open-enrollment sessions

 A variety of formats are offered to work within today’s constraints of time, funding, and capacity.

-A Practical Way to Strengthen Interpretive Skills
+Strengthen Interpretive Skills

 "We brought Erica in to help us master the art of storytelling and to learn how to share the meaning of these places even more effectively.
 When we worked with Erica before, it was one of the most meaningful experiences of my career.
 I was thrilled by seeing the growth in rangers and the inspiration they gleaned."